Denver’s online music store for DJs soon will oversee the dropping of beats from Zeppelin Station.

 Beatport plans to move into its new digs in June, following in the footsteps of Brandfolder, which migrated from Taxi to Zeppelin Station in need of more space.

 “Part of the reason Zeppelin Station is very attractive to me is the A-line,” Steffan said.
-“I take it every day … it’s a transient-oriented office, which was important to me.”
+“I take it every day … it’s a transit-oriented office, which was important to me.”

 It’s a far cry from the company’s humble beginnings.